 In the event that the license of a bank to engage in banking operations and/or to accept deposits is revoked, then that bank's management and audit will be taken over by the SDIF.
 Any and all execution and bankruptcy proceedings (including preliminary injunction) against such bank would be discontinued as from the date on which the BRSA's decision to revoke such bank's license is published in the Official Gazette.
-From the date of revocation of such bank's license, the creditors of such bank may not assign their rights or take any action that could lead to assignment of their rights.
+From such date, the creditors of such bank may not assign their rights or take any action that could lead to assignment of their rights.
 The SDIF must take measures for the protection of the rights of depositors and other creditors of such bank.
 The SDIF is required to pay the insured deposits of such bank either by itself or through another bank it may designate.
 The SDIF is required to institute bankruptcy proceedings in the name of depositors against a bank whose banking license is revoked.